Donating blood as a transgender individual

 Surgery or sexual risk behaviour: all equal before the law

 The deferral periods are the same for everyone who has an operation: 2 weeks to 4 months, depending on the surgery.
 Operations undergone as part of a medical gender transition are no exception.

 The same holds true for the risk of blood borne sexually transmitted diseases.
-As is the case with other donors, the deferral period for transgender individuals is a minimum of 4 months following sexual contact with a new partner.
-In the case of sexual contact with a person who is at higher risk of HIV and other sexually transmitted diseases, such as bisexual individuals and men who have sex with men, the Belgian law prescribes a deferral of 1 year after last contact.
+As is the case with other donors, the deferral period for transgender individuals is a minimum of 4 months following sexual contact with a new partner or bisexual individuals and men who have sex with men.
+In the case of sexual contact with a person who is at higher risk of HIV and other sexually transmitted diseases, such as swingers, the Belgian law prescribes a deferral of 12 months after last contact.
 Applicable to all donors, this rule covers transgender individuals too.

 Donor and patient safety

 Since we updated our blood bank computer system, it has become possible for transgender individuals to give, blood, plasma and platelets in a way which is safe for themselves and the patients destined to receive their blood products.
 Important aspects for donors include haemoglobin concentrations (to prevent donor anaemia) and the ratio of safe donation volume to total blood volume.
 The criteria are set by law and differ for men and women.
 Patients who are destined to receive the blood products run the risk of gender-related transfusion reactions.
 It is therefore important that we know the donor's (original) sex at birth and any change thereafter.
 For this reason the medical checklist asks: "Is your current sex the same as your certified sex at birth?"
 Needless to say, this information is treated in the strictest of confidence (as are the other answers given in the medical checklist and info discussed with the doctor).